Pallidocercospora Crous, in Crous et al., Stud. Mycol. 75: 73 (2012)

 Type species: Pallidocercospora heimii (Crous) Crous

-Notes: Pallidocercospora was introduced by Crous et al. (2013) with P. heimii as type species.
-Pallidocercospora differs from Pseudocercospora in having pale olivaceous, smooth conidia, usually termed as the Mycosphaerella heimii complex (Crous et al. 2004c).
+Notes: Pallidocercospora differs from Pseudocercospora in having pale olivaceous, smooth conidia, usually termed as the Mycosphaerella heimii complex (Crous et al. 2004).
 Pallidocercospora can be distinguished from similar genera based on DNA sequence data.
+Molecular markers available for Pallidocercospora include ITS, LSU, SSU, Actin, BTUB, Calmodulin, Histone, TEF-1 and RPB2.